JDRanpariya/scrapingo/README.md

 # scrapingo
-let's make exceptional web crawler, scraper to create datasets for ai
+let's make exceptional web crawler, scraper to create datasets for ai but not limited to that